 If you have room on either side of the TV, adding a pair of powered speakers, bookshelf speakers, or tower speakers can be a big improvement over a soundbar.
 Depending on the models you choose, such speakers can provide a much wider soundstage and better overall sound quality.

-The best powered SVS speakers for a TV are a pair of Prime Wireless Speakers.
+The best powered speakers for TV are a pair of Prime Wireless Pro Speakers.
 These 2-way speakers have a frequency response from 52 Hz to 25 kHz (±3 dB), and they're powered by a total of 200 watts from dual class-D amplifiers.
 You can connect the TV to these speakers using an optical digital-audio cable, left/right RCA cables, or a 3.5mm stereo cable.

-If you have a relatively new TV with wireless capabilities, you might prefer TV speakers with Bluetooth, and the Prime Wireless Speaker System is perfect for that situation.
+If you have a relatively new TV with wireless capabilities, you might prefer TV speakers with Bluetooth, and the Prime Wireless Pro Powered Speaker Pair is perfect for that situation.
 In addition, it can double as a killer stereo system for home with the ability to connect to your WiFi network, allowing you to stream high-resolution audio from Spotify, Pandora, Amazon Music, SiriusXM, and many other streaming services.

-For a more traditional approach you can invest in a 2-channel integrated amplifier like the Prime Wireless SoundBase, and power a pair of passive bookshelf or floorstanding tower speakers.
+For a more traditional approach you can invest in a 2-channel integrated amplifier like the Prime Wireless Pro SoundBase, and power a pair of passive bookshelf or floorstanding tower speakers.
 The benefit here is even more dynamic range and impact and deeper bass, all with the convenience of wireless streaming if you’re not using the TV.

 4. Deeper, More Powerful Bass from a Subwoofer

 No compact, 2-channel stereo speakers or soundbar can reach down into the deep bass, which is critically important for most movie soundtracks and many musical genres.
-Adding a subwoofer to those speakers can take your TV sound to the next level, filling the room with sonic energy you can feel, like the roar of a rocket engine, a massive bass drop, or the boom of a huge explosion.
+Adding a powered home subwoofer to those speakers can take your TV sound to the next level, filling the room with sonic energy you can feel, like the roar of a rocket engine, a massive bass drop, or the boom of a huge explosion.
 A subwoofer makes TV sound a truly visceral experience.

 Most powered stereo speakers provide a subwoofer output that sends the low frequencies in the incoming audio signal to a separate powered subwoofer.
 Among the many SVS subwoofers, we recommend the SB-1000 Pro or SB-2000 Pro for punchy and musical bass with ample depth and impact from a compact sealed cabinet.
-Both pair perfectly with the Prime Wireless Speaker System.
+Both pair perfectly with the Prime Wireless Pro Powered Speaker Pair.
 These subwoofers extend down to the bottom of the human hearing range, adding that oh-so-satisfying gut punch to TV sound.